MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **ReqId** - GUID for the batch request that this method belongs to

 - **TypeId** - GUID for the interface on which this method being called

+#### Office.Identity.InteractiveSignInMaciOS

+The event is triggered when signing in to Microsoft 365 apps via the Interactive Sign In functionality and is used to monitor sign in attempts and whether they succeeded or not, which allows us to keep the app secure and performing as expected.

+The following fields are collected:

+- **Activity_Duration** - Duration it took to execute the Interactive Sign In.

+- **Activity_Success** - A flag indicating if the sign in succeeded or not.

+- **Associated** - A flag indicating whether the account found is signed in previously.

+- **Caller** - A tag indicating the caller triggering the Sign In flow.

+- **CorrelationId** - Field used to correlate authentication requests in the backend.

+- **Data_ErrorDescription** - Description of the error if the sign in failed.

+- **Data_FeatureName** - Name of this activity: Interactive Sign In.

+- **HasUserHint** - A flag indicating whether User Principal Name is prefilled.

+- **MSASignUp** - A flag indicating whether we will create a new MSA account or not.

+- **ProfileAction** - A flag indicating whether a new profile was created or not.

+- **Result** - A fixed value indicating Succeeded/Cancelled/Failed.

+- **RunRemediation** - A string indicating the providerId for enterprise accounts.

+- **SignInContext** - A number indicating the reason to show the Sign In flow; for example, First Run Experience, Adding a Connected Service, Open a document from URL, etc.

+- **SignInFlowType** - A number indicating whether this is an enterprise or consumer account.

+- **Status** - A number indicating the type of error status when failed.

+- **SubStatus** - A number indicating error code when failed.

 #### Office.Manageability.Service.ApplyPolicy